Building the resilience of coastal communities in Bangladesh and India to prepare for and adapt to the effects of climate change.Read More

 Where do these effects of climate change (and all they represent) leave the people of Bangladesh?
 Disaster response and readiness have become an integral part of ending extreme poverty in the country, not just for large-scale disasters but also for small-scale disasters whose damages add up to a cumulative impact.
-The extreme poor are more exposed to disaster risk and are more vulnerable, with fewer assets to recover post-disaster.
+The most vulnerable people are those who are exposed to the risks of natural disaster and have no resources to build resilience against those risks — or recover post-disaster.
 Our first response is within these communities, with households such as Purbita’s, which need to meet immediate needs while figuring out next steps.

-Concern has worked in Bangladesh for nearly 50 years and has seen the cumulative effects of climate change firsthand.
-One of our recent flagship projects in the country, which ran from 2011 to 2016, was known as “Paribartan” (meaning “transformation” in Bangla and Odia languages), which helped develop community preparedness for climate change.
+Concern has worked in Bangladesh for 50 years and has seen the cumulative effects of climate change firsthand.
+One of our recent flagship projects in the country, which ran from 2011 to 2016, was called Paribartan (meaning “transformation” in both Bangla and Odia), which helped develop community preparedness for climate change.
 Covering 204 communities across 6 districts in Bangladesh and neighboring India, Paribartan helped reduce the risk and vulnerability that can trap some of the world’s poorest communities in a cycle of poverty.
 The efforts continue today in the hands of local partner organizations.

 “For the first time we clearly see what risks we face and what resources we have in our village,” said Shantilata, a Paribartan participant from Odisha, India.
 “If you have the knowledge, then you can act on it!”